shawn226/OSNS/README.md

-# OSSN
+# OSNS
-Otter Shell Scan Network - An OSHD tools for network scanning
+Otter Shell Network Scanning - An OSHD tools for network scanning

+# Introduction
+OSNS is a network scanning tools for OSHD device or linux environnement.